ablexOnGithub/energyharvester/README.md

 # Software

 ## Configuration of Arduino IDE
 Avrdude has to be configured to ignore the changed chip ID of the AVR ATMega328PB when uploading a new Arduino sketch.
 This is done by adding a '-F' to the command line options of verbose mode for avrdude in Arduino's __platform.txt__ document.
+There are three lines to edit.
+...
+tools.avrdude.upload.params.verbose=-v -F
+tools.avrdude.program.params.verbose=-v -F
+...

 ### Libraries from Library manager inside Arduino IDE
 The following libraries are needed to use the provided template sketch